fshdnc/eb_class/README.md

  * "essay": an array of strings for each line of the essay e.g. ["Lorem ipsum --", "dolar"]
  * "lab_grade": the grade as an string e.g. "3"

+## Preprocessing

+Convert TKP exam data to the JSON format by using:

+    $ python -m finnessayscore.process_tkp tkp.xls tkp.json

+Some models need parsed data.
+In this case, further preprocessing should be done like so:

+    $ python -m finnessayscore.parse example.json example_parse.json

 ## Training/evaluation

 Training: